-June is Alzheimer’s and Brain Awareness Month.
-Alzheimer’s education, as well as maintaining a positive but realistic attitude is essential for caregivers.
+Caregiving is hard enough as it is.
+But caring for someone with Alzheimer’s disease has its own challenges.
+Learning as much as we can about Alzheimer’s, as well as maintaining a positive but realistic attitude, are essential tools for caregivers.
 According to Alzheimers.net, here are some important things for caregivers to remember when caring for a loved one with Alzheimer’s.

-Dementia care is daunting, but may not be as challenging as you would expect.
+Dementia care is daunting, but there are certain things a caregiver can do to make it easier.
 Whether you are caring for aging parents or a senior loved one with Alzheimer’s disease or another type of dementia, or are a senior care professional approaching your role with some knowledge — the right attitude is crucial to success.

-Learn more about these important facts to consider when approaching your role caring for someone with dementia:
+Learn more about these important facts to consider when approaching your role caring for someone with dementia.